Buddhist Doctrinal Classification: Indian theories

 The idea of classifying various doctrines and teachings has its antecedents in Early Buddhist texts such as the Tevijja sutta and the Brahmajala sutta.
 These early Buddhist sources discuss the various worldviews of brahmins, sramanas and ascetics during the Buddha's time, explaining why they are inadequate and why the Buddha's teaching is superior to them.

 Earlier Mahayana Sutras mostly discuss the Buddha's teachings in two main categories: Hinayana ("Small" or "Lesser" vehicle) or Śrāvakayāna and the Mahayana or Vaipulya (Expansive) teachings.
 The schema of the three vehicles (yanas) is also another early classification scheme, which contains three main vehicles to awakening: Śrāvakayāna, Pratyekabuddhayāna and Mahayana.
 Some sutras complicate this classification however.
 Perhaps the most famous example is the Lotus Sutra, which teaches that the Buddha taught three vehicles only provisionally.
 In reality, they are ultimately a single teaching, the all inclusive One Vehicle (Skt.: ekayāna, Ch.:一乘; yīchéng).

 The Three Turnings

 The Saṃdhinirmocana Sūtra is the first work to introduce the "three turnings of the wheel of Dharma" schema, which became the normative classification system in the Yogācāra school.

-A century century Gandharan depiction of the Buddha's first sermon at Sarnath (in which he taught the Dharmacakrapravartana Sūtra).
+A second century Gandharan depiction of the Buddha's first sermon at Sarnath (in which he taught the Dharmacakrapravartana Sūtra).